-Meet Gray Whales Up Close & Explore the Desert & Seas of Baja California
+Join our Seven-Day Cruise to Meet Gray Whales Up Close & Explore the Beauty of Baja California

+Based aboard our National Geographic expedition ship, discover all the natural treasures Baja California is famous for, including whales, dolphins, sea lions, blue-footed boobies and frigatebirds, huge cardon cacti, mangroves and sand dunes.
 Each winter, gray whales migrate from their Arctic feeding grounds in the Bering Sea to breed and birth their young in the sheltered lagoons of Mexico's Baja Peninsula.
 The annual journey is the longest mammal migration on Earth, covering more than 10,000 miles roundtrip.
 In the protected waters of Magdalena Bay on Baja California's Pacific coast, cruise among the whales in expedition rafts, offering the rare privilege of a close-up, water-level perspective—these friendly mammals sometimes approach our boats directly!
 We also enjoy naturalist-guided walks on uninhabited islands, plus swimming, snorkeling and kayaking in the Sea of Cortez.
-Based aboard our expedition ship, discover all the natural treasures Baja California is famous for, including whales, dolphins, sea lions, blue-footed boobies and frigatebirds, huge cardon cacti, mangroves and sand dunes.

 The SDZWA host for this trip will be: